 Clear ice or debris from the port

 Inspect the charge port on the rear right.
-Remove any ice with lukewarm water (never hot) or let the car warm up in a garage.
+If ice is present, let the car warm up in a garage or use a commercial de-icer spray.
 Clear debris with a soft cloth.
+Check your owner's manual for cold-weather advice.

 Lock and unlock the car